fanx-dev/fanx/README.md

 Fanx is a general purpose programming language base on Fantom.

-It is an object oriented, functional programming language designed to cross compile to JVM, JavaScript, C and Standalone VM.
+It is an object oriented, functional programming language designed to cross compile to JVM, JavaScript, C and VM.

 It features a familiar modern syntax, static (and dynamic) typing, elegant system library, closures/lambda, immutability, actor concurrency, async/await, generics type and much more.